bsgarcia/LLM-extractor/README.md

 ### Results File

-Processed results are saved to a markdown file (default: `output.md`) with the following structure:
+Processed results are saved to a markdown file  with the following structure:

 ```markdown
 # PDF Analysis Results